LogoLogo

 • Workspace: Sharing with the entire Workspace

-3. Public Link: Sharing a Public Link that anyone who knows the link can access
+• Sharing a Public Link to grant access to anyone who knows the link

 Summary of Differences in Each Sharing Methods